NotJack173/Bookmarklet-collection/README.md

 and at url paste code

 then go to the website you want to use the code on and click the bookmarklet at the top of your screen

+Go to my games website with Free Minecraft at https://github.com/NotJack173/Binding